Canadian real estate sales soared to a record high, as FOMO drives buyers to “squeeze” in before mortgage stress testing becomes mandatory.

-Canadian real estate prices are showed a second month of price deceleration according to Teranet and National Bank of Canada.
+Canadian real estate buyers are increasingly turning to non-regulated lenders according to the Bank of Canada.

 Canadian real estate debt problems are growing, as seniors increasingly turn to reverse mortgages to make up the gap between their home equity and retirement savings.